reekoooooooo/Synaptforcastengine/README.md

 # Synaptforcastengine
-A predictive machine learning ai forecasting thing by Tyrek Long
+A predictive machine learning AI forecasting tool by Tyrek Long
 # SYNAPT Weather Core ☁️🧠

+Core Module: SYNAPT Weather Core ☁️🌐🧠

-A terminal-based weather intelligence module that fetches real-time forecasts and hourly breakdowns for any city using the Open-Meteo API and geolocation services.
+A terminal-based weather intelligence system that delivers real-time forecasts, hourly breakdowns, and ML-based predictions for any city — powered by Open-Meteo and geolocation data.

-> 🔧 Part of **SYNAPT** — a modular AI system for environmental forecasting and real-world simulation.
+🔧 Part of SYNAPT — a modular AI system for real-world simulation and environmental awareness.

 ---